 The Easter Bunny’s Helpers

-The Easter Bunny’s Helpers by Anne Mangan & Tamsin Ainslie: Mateship is the great Australian way, so when the Easter Bunny needs a hand delivering eggs, a tribe of Aussie critters put up their paws to help.
+An all-Aussie Easter book if there ever was one.
+Mateship is the great Australian way, so when the Easter Bunny needs a hand delivering eggs, a tribe of Aussie critters put up their paws to help.

 Peter Rabbit: Easter Surprise

-Spot’s First Easter by Eric Hill: The Easter Bunny has been to visit and has hidden eggs for Spot to find.
-Lift the flaps and help Spot find the eggs in this fun board book.
+The Easter Bunny has been to visit and has hidden eggs for Spot to find.
+Little fingers can lift the flaps to help Spot find all the delicious eggs hidden on throughout the pages.

 Easter Bible Stories

-Hunwick’s Egg by Mem Fox & Pamela Lofts: One day Hunwick finds an egg outside his burrow and only he knows its secret.
-This is a beautifully illustrated 32 page tale of identity and belonging.
+One day Hunwick finds an egg outside his burrow and only he knows its secret.
+This is a beautifully illustrated 32- page tale of identity and belonging from one of Australia’s favourite children’s storytellers.

-Easter Days by Sue de Gennaro.
-Today is a hunting for eggs day.
-There’s so much fun to be had, and all sorts of places in the garden to look.
-But whether the eggs are found or not, the joy of Easter comes from spending time together.
+Today is a day for hunting eggs; there’s so much fun to be had, and all sorts of places in the garden to look.
+This sweet Easter book highlights the importance and joy of spending time with loved ones at Easter.